chap/heroku-oauth-buildpack/README.md

 ## App Integration

-Heroku token is stored encrypted in a cookie.
+Heroku token is stored as an encrypted JWT in a cookie.
 It can be read by a downstream client using `HEROKU_OAUTH_SECRET`.

+The JWT follows the [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) standard and includes the following standard claims:

+- **iss** (Issuer): `"heroku-oauth-buildpack"` - identifies the principal that issued the JWT
+- **sub** (Subject): User ID - identifies the subject of the JWT (the authenticated user)
+- **aud** (Audience): `"heroku-oauth-app"` - identifies the recipients that the JWT is intended for
+- **exp** (Expiration Time): Unix timestamp - identifies the expiration time on or after which the JWT MUST NOT be accepted
+- **iat** (Issued At): Unix timestamp - identifies the time at which the JWT was issued
+- **jti** (JWT ID): Session nonce - provides a unique identifier for the JWT

+Additional custom claims include the Heroku OAuth access token, refresh token, user email, and team information.

 Minimal webserver accessing user info: